-Credit life insurance is an add-on product offered to customers taking out a loan.
+Credit life insurance is the mainstay product in the bank insurance industry and has been sold by national banks for decades.
 Credit life insurance includes credit life, health and accident insurance, sometimes referred to as credit life and disability insurance, and mortgage life and disability insurance.
 These policies are issued on the life of the debtor and pay off consumer debt if the borrower dies or becomes disabled or unemployed before repayment.
 Mortgage life, disability, and unemployment policies make payments for a specified period of time or provide for a lump-sum payment, depending on the terms of the contract.
 The OCC's regulation governing credit life insurance and the disposition of credit life insurance income is 12 CFR 2.
 This regulation sets forth the principles and standards that apply to a national bank's sales of credit life insurance and the limitations that apply to the receipt of income from those sales by certain individuals and entities associated with the bank.
 Additionally, banks must comply with certain disclosure requirements in connection with the sales of credit life insurance.